 And seek out honest conversations.
 Be vulnerable and ask people you trust whether or not you're applying for things you're under-qualified for.

 9. Polish your interview skills

 If you’re getting interviews but no offers, that can indicate some additional interview prep will help!
 First, be sure to have your 1-3 minute elevator pitch ready and catered slightly to the company or position you are interviewing for.

 Then using the job description as a guide, draft a list of 5-10 career accomplishments, projects you’ve worked on, processes you developed, or work streams you owned to serve as examples of your skills and experiences.
 For each example, expand upon it using the STAR method (situation, task, action, result).
 Write this out and practice giving concise answers to common interview questions using your examples.
 Finally, prepare 2-3 thoughtful questions to ask the interviewer at the end of your interview.

 10. Don’t give up

 Job searching can be frustrating.
 It can take months.
-(It took me five months to find my current role.)
 You can do everything right and still not get the job.
-Remember that you’re not alone.
+But remember that you’re not alone.
 The Purpose Jobs community is here for you.